lone17/knowledge/content/literature notes/Things that change the rotation of the Earth.md

 ## Such as
 - Sloshing tides.
 - If there is an earthquake and one of the continental shifts north => mass on earth surface moves further from the equator and closer to the north pole => speeding up the rotation of the Earth
-- Large animal migration changes mass of the earth from north to south and further away from the rotation of the axis => speed Earth up
+- Large animal migration changes mass of the earth from north to south and further away from the rotation of the axis => slow Earth down
 - Land glaciers in Antarctica melting => ice near the pole melts and water flows closer to the equator => slow down the rotation of the Earth.
 - Anything that remaps the surface of the Earth: volcanoes, etc.
 ## Hence